MisalPaav/TYMaterials/docs/BIA/BIA-CAE-2-Question-Bank.md

 The sigmoid curve looks like an S-shape, and it has the property that it asymptotically approaches 0 as zz goes to negative infinity and approaches 1 as zz goes to positive infinity.
 This makes it suitable for modeling probabilities in binary classification problems.

-## 14. Explain Classification using SVM:
+## 14. Explain Classification using SVM

 ###### Ans14

 Support Vector Machine (SVM) is a powerful classification algorithm that works by finding a hyperplane that best separates data points into different classes while maximizing the margin between the classes.
 Here's how classification using SVM works:

 - Data Preparation: You start with a labeled dataset where each data point belongs to one of two classes (binary classification) or multiple classes (multiclass classification).